-The Academy's basic financial statements include both Academy-wide (reporting for the Academy as a whole) and fund financial statements (reporting for the Academy as a whole) and fund financial statements (reporting the Academy's majors funds).
-The Academy-wide financial statements categorize all non-fiduciary activities as governmental activities.
+The Academy's basic financial statements include both Academy-wide (reporting for the Academy as a whole) and fund financial statements (reporting the Academy's majors funds).
+For the most part, the effect of interfund activity has been removed from these statements.
+All of the Academy's government-wide activities are considered governmental activities.

 The statement of net position presents governmental activities on a consolidated basis, using the economic resources measurement focus and accrual basis of accounting.
 This method recognizes all long-term assets and receivables as well as long-term debt and obligations.
-The Academy's net position is reported in two parts (1) net investment in capital assets, and (2) unrestricted net position.
+The Academy's net position is reported in three parts (1) net investment in capital assets, (2), restricted position and (3) unrestricted net position.

 The statement of activities reports both the gross and net cost of each of the Academy's functions.
 The functions are also supported by general government revenues (certain intergovernmental revenues).
-The statement of activities reduces gross expenses, including depreciation by related program revenues, operating and capital grants.
+The statement of activities reports gross expenses, including depreciation by related program revenues, operating and capital grants.
 Program revenues must be directly associated with the function.
 Operating grants include operating-specific and discretionary (either operating or capital) grants.
+State Foundation Aid and other unrestricted items are not included as program revenues but instead as general revenues.